pingcap/tidb-operator/en/use-auto-failover.md

 ### Failover with TiKV

-When a TiKV node fails, its status turns to `Disconnected`.
-After 30 minutes (configurable by modifying [`max-store-down-time`](https://pingcap.com/docs/stable/pd-configuration-file/#max-store-down-time) in PD's [configuration file](https://github.com/pingcap/pd/blob/master/conf/config.toml)), it turns to `Down`.
-After waiting for 5 minutes (configurable by modifying `tikvFailoverPeriod`), TiDB Operator creates a new TiKV node if this TiKV node is still down.
-If the failed TiKV node gets back online, TiDB Operator does not automatically delete the newly created node, and you need to manually drop it and restore the original number of nodes.
-To do this, you can delete the TiKV node from the `status.tikv.failureStores` field of the `TidbCluster` object:
+When a TiKV Pod fails, its status turns to `Disconnected`.
+After 30 minutes (configurable by setting [`max-store-down-time`](https://pingcap.com/docs/stable/pd-configuration-file/#max-store-down-time) to `"30m"` in PD's configuration file), the status becomes `Down`.
+After waiting for another 5 minutes (configurable by modifying `tikvFailoverPeriod`), if this TiKV Pod is still down, TiDB Operator creates a new TiKV Pod.

+If the failed TiKV Pod gets back online, TiDB Operator does not automatically delete the newly created Pod.
+This is because scaling in the TiKV Pods will trigger data transfer.

+If **all** of the failed Pods have recovered, and you want to scale in the newly created Pods, you can follow the procedure below:

+Configure `spec.tikv.recoverFailover: true` (Supported since TiDB Operator v1.1.5):

 {{< copyable "shell-regular" >}}